‘Cause nothing hits the spot like good ‘ol Thai food in Singapore.

 All hail Bangkok’s famous Thai restaurant.
 Meaning “cheap and good”, Took Lae Dee has the most pocket-friendly prices in Singapore.
 Its star dish is pad krapow: minced chicken or minced pork tossed with fragrant Thai holy basil leaves.
 Other classics include boat noodles, papaya salad and Thai fried rice noodles.

 One part of the husband and wife team, Thailand native Joe helms the kitchen at his namesake restaurant.
 Having worked at Parkway Thai Restaurant for six years, you can expect his authentic Thai dishes crafted with finesse.
-Highlights include green curry beef, vermicelli seafood salad, omelette with minced pork, basil leaf chicken and the fiery tom yum soup.
+Highlights include green curry beef, Thai prawn cake, omelette with minced pork, basil leaf chicken and the fiery tom yum soup.

 Traditionally sold by boat hawkers in Thailand’s floating markets, Thai boat noodles can be found right here in Singers.
 Prices for a bowl start from $1.90 (yes, really!) and you can customise your order the way you like it (your choice of meat, soup or dry, level of spiciness).